 By going on an organised tour, like the one we did with Venture-Out, you don't need to invest in equipment, you don't need to be experienced, and kids can do it too.

 The canoes were tied together to form rafts for the families, making the boats very stable.
 There's no chance of capsizing.

-Once the river widened and everyone become more confident, we were given the option of dismantling the raft and ‘going solo’.
+Once the river widened and everyone became more confident, we were allowed to dismantle the raft and 'go solo'.

-Not all rivers are family or novice friendly, but you’ll be surprised to see how many are.
-Visit Go Canoeing to find a family-friendly canoe tour near you.
+Not all rivers are family or novice-friendly, but you'll be surprised to see how many are.
+Visit Go Paddling to find a family-friendly canoe tour near you.

 The Mersey Tunnel

 Mention the 'Mersey Tunnel', and you think of Liverpool.